ThePalaceProject/mobile-specs/bookmarks-nextgen/README.md

 The `@version` property represents the major semantic version of the bookmark format.
 We do not use a separate _minor_ and/or _patch_ version.
+Any change to the `@version` property represents an incompatible change.

 ### Identifier